Worlds apart: The post-WWII divide that gave birth to the Cold War

 The Germans were able to make rapid advances, capturing vast areas of territory and inflicting heavy casualties on the Soviet forces.

-However, the Red Army eventually began to fight back, and by 1943 they had pushed the Germans back to their original lines.
+However, the Red Army eventually began to fight back, and by 1943 the Soviets had regained territory.

 The turning point in the war against Germany was the Battle of Stalingrad, which took place in 1942-43.

-The Germans were decisively defeated by the Soviets, suffering over a million casualties and losing almost their entire Sixth Army.
+At its conclusion, the Germans were decisively defeated by the Soviets, suffering over 700,000 casualties and losing almost their entire Sixth Army.

 The Yalta Conference